nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 **What would change my mind:** Strong evidence that brands without explicit archetype commitments perform comparably to brands with them, when controlling for product quality and marketing spend.
 The Mark/Pearson framework's empirical base is primarily case study; large-N studies treating archetype-consistency as a variable in brand-equity outcomes would either solidify or undermine the chapter's central claim.

 **Still puzzling:** How brands successfully *evolve* their archetype without losing their audience.
 Apple shifted from Outlaw to Magician.
 Disney has carried Magician for decades but with periodic re-pitches.
 The mechanism seems to involve gradual shift, narrative continuity, and treating the new archetype as a deepening rather than a replacement.
 But I do not have a clean account of it, and I would not trust anyone who claims they do.

 ---

+## Summary

+Here is what you can now do that you could not at the start of this chapter.

+You can identify the archetype of any brand you encounter by reading five inputs: the tagline, the visual language, what the brand refuses to do, who it treats as its customer, and how it responds to failure.
+You do not need to be told what archetype a brand has chosen; you can derive it from the evidence.

+You can name the shadow of any archetype in the Mark/Pearson system and describe the specific failure mode it predicts.
+More practically: you can look at a brand operating at full strength and identify the early-warning signals of its most likely breakdown before the breakdown happens.

+You can diagnose a historical case of archetype drift — name the original archetype, name what the drift moved toward, and explain why customers rejected the shift.
+Tropicana, Gap, and New Coke are your worked models.
+The analytical frame generalizes to any brand you examine.

+**The one idea from this chapter that matters most:** An archetype is not a personality layer added to a brand for warmth.
+It is a consistency-enforcement device — the constraint that makes every downstream decision decidable and that accumulates, touchpoint by touchpoint, into the recognition asset customers use to find you.

+**The common mistake:** Treating archetype selection as a branding exercise rather than a strategic one.
+Students pick the archetype that sounds most exciting or most aspirational.
+The right pick is the one you can sustain authentically, that differentiates you in your market, and that survives the stress test of growth and competition.

+**The Feynman test:** By the end of this chapter, you should be able to sit down with a friend who knows nothing about brand archetypes, hand them three brand examples, and walk them through an archetype analysis of each — naming the archetype, explaining what it commits the brand to, naming the shadow, and predicting the failure mode.
+If you can do that for three brands you have not studied before, you have it.

+---